On the equvialence of colimits and 2-colimits: 2-limits on subsets with codimension at most 3

 ii) By i), we need to show that $\gamma_k$ is full.
 We keep the notation as in i).
-Take a morphism $\gamma_k(A)\to \gamma_k(B)$.
+Take a morphism $\gamma_k(A)\to\gamma_k(B)$.
 It is given by a collection of morphisms $f_S:a_S\to b_S$, where $|S|\geq k$.
 Moreover, if $S\subseteq T$ are two such subsets, we have a commutative diagram

-We have to extend the definition of $f_S$ to include subsets $S\subseteq {\bf n}$ with $|S|<k$, in such a way that the corresponding diagram still commutes for all $S\subseteq T$.
+We have to extend the definition of $f_S$ to include subsets $S\subseteq {\bf n}$ with $|S|<k$, in such a way, that the corresponding diagrams still commute for all $S\subseteq T$.
 This is done by induction on $i$, where $i=k-|S|$.
 If $i=0$, we already have such maps.

+Let $i>0$ and $U$ be a subset with $|U|=|S|+1$.
+Then $f_U$ is already defined by the induction assumption.
+We claim that the map